-Today is my turn to share my pinterest piece!
-I’ve been seeing this queen anne’s lace pattern on all sorts of pieces lately, scarfs mostly, some bookmarks as well as a headband.
-Then I saw this silver bracelet and fell in love!
+I’ve been seeing this queen anne’s lace pattern on all sorts of pieces lately, scarfs mostly, but also some bookmarks as well as a headband.

-It took a half dozen tries to figure out a pattern and size that would work.
-It was worth it!
 I’ve made it in 4 colors so far, and wear one of them all the time!
 I love them!
 Black, cream, red and now this brown one.

-Here is the silver cuff mine is based off of.
-Of course since mine isn’t metal it’s not a cuff, it’s a full circle!
 The pattern itself is pretty quick and easy, the last few rows, connecting the ends creating the circle is the tricky part, but I feel great about how I do it.
 I hope it’s easy for you to follow!

 Queen Anne’s Lace bracelet